AntonLueders/MagneticFriction/README.md

 If you use this simulation software or parts of it, please cite

-[1] *Anomalous Friction Controlled by Collective Order in Two-Dimensional Magnetically Responsive Surfaces* by Hongri Gu, Anton Lüders, and Clemens Bechinger.
+[1] *Nonmonotonic Magnetic Friction from Collective Rotor Dynamics* by Hongri Gu, Anton Lüders, and Clemens Bechinger.